vmchale/polyglot/README.md

 like [tokei](https://github.com/Aaronepower/tokei).
 It provides a good summary of what to expect from a particular codebase.

-`poly` is currently quite fast, though it is not yet stable.
+`poly` is currently quite fast, though parallelism remains to be implemented.

 <img src=https://github.com/vmchale/polyglot/raw/master/screenshot.png>

+## Features

+Reasons to use polyglot:

+  * Faster than `tokei`
+  * More accurate than `loc`

+Reasons not to use polyglot:

+  * It's written in ATS
+  * Fewer features than `tokei`
+  * No binary releases

 ## Benchmarks

-On the Idris source code:
+On the Rust repo:

 <table>
   <tr>